inventory management

 That’s the typical arc.
 A spreadsheet that took a few hours to build becomes something that requires constant maintenance, and eventually you stop trusting the numbers in it.

-The three real failure modes:
+The three real failure modes

 1. COGS calculation is fragile.
 You can build a formula to estimate cost per product, but as soon as a material price changes or you switch suppliers, you have to update every formula that touches that material.
 One missed cell and your COGS numbers are wrong — silently wrong.
 “I can’t afford to make a mistake just because of some oversight on a cell formula when we have a big contract at stake,” as one maker put it.
-More on why spreadsheets fail specifically for makers in our deep dive on inventory spreadsheets.

 2. Multi-channel selling breaks the model.
 When you’re selling on Etsy, at a market, and direct from your website, your spreadsheet doesn’t know about any of those sales unless you manually update it after every single order.
 Forget one market sale and your material quantities are off.
 Skip a week and the spreadsheet is useless.